GoogleChrome/web.dev/src/site/content/en/learn/css/backgrounds/index.md

 {% Codepen {
   user: 'web-dot-dev',
   id: 'porbwrM',
+  theme: 'dark',
   tab: 'result'
 } %}

 Here are more examples of using the `background-position` property using a mix of CSS and keyword values:

 {% Aside %}
 To learn more about the nuances related to positioning backgrounds, check out [`background-position` on MDN](https://developer.mozilla.org/docs/Web/CSS/background-position).
 {% endAside %}